d12frosted/elpa-mirror/gnu/tmr-readme.txt

   completion ([Hooks]).
 TMR can also integrate with the desktop environment to send notifications ([Sound and desktop notifications]).

-  TMR does not specify any global key bindings.
-The user must configure their own ([Sample configuration]).
+  TMR does not specify global key bindings.
+Instead, it sets up the `tmr-prefix-map', which specifies keys for the relevant commands.
+The user has the option to either bind the map to a prefix key, such as `C-c t' (so `tmr' is `C-c t t'), or bind individual commands to the desired keys ([Sample configuration]).

 [Grid view] See section 2.1